Soojin-Lee0819/connectionsLab/Project1/Readme.md

 ### Bias in Data

 Some of the interesting trends were found when I was playing this game.
-Some data were really accurate.
-For example, I have a friend called Sammy from Kenya, and when I added the name, the predicted nationality was Kenya.
-On the other hand, a name like Lily, was predicted as Chinese name, although it is traditionally a western name.
+While some data were really accurate, for example, I have a friend called Sammy from Kenya, and when I added the name, the predicted nationality was Kenya.
+On the other hand, a name like Lily, was predicted to be a Chinese.
+I was surprised because Lily is not traditinally a Chinese name.
+My assumption was that since it is "data" based, the more people who names "Lily" enter their name from China, and since the population in China is much bigger, it will so the result as Chinese.
 Some of the names were simply not found.
-My friends' name like Ansen or Hanli were not in the dataset.
+Some of my friends' name like Ansen or Hanli were not in the dataset.

 ### Level Design

 When I was playing the game, hitting 500 point was rather easy.
-This is because I have a diverse upbringing and I know many names around the world who are very diverse.
-However, I know that for people who grew up in more homogenous cultural background would find this game difficult.
-For this reason, I want to add a feature where players can select the level of the game (easy, difficult, and
+This is because I have a diverse group of friend and I grew up in a diverse upbringing.
+However, I know that for people who grew up in more homogenous cultural background would find this game more difficult.
+For this reason, I want to add a feature where the players can select the level of the game by adjusting the points they have to earn in order to win.

 ### Show Analytics

 I want to improve the endgame page by adding analytics.
-I want to show what is the oldest name among the user input, and the list of the countries the users collected.
+For now, it just shows the final score.
+I want to add more analytics such as what is the oldest name among the inputed name, and the list of the countries the users collected.

 ### Add Feedback Sections

-I want to add a feedback section where the players can add some feedbacks and findings.
-I want to learn more about what are some of the underrepresented group in this dataset and think about how it can be communicated meaningfully in a way that provides people with an opportunity to think about names and biases.
+I want to add a feedback section where the players can share some findings and insights.
+For instance, what are some of the names they couldn't find or find the data to be inaccurate and etcetera.
+This way, we can learn more about what are the underrepresented group in this dataset and think about how the game can be improved so that it provides people with an opportunity to think critical about names and biases.

 ### Reflection
 Overall, I am extremely proud of this project.
-I learnt so much about structuring data and organizing them to produce a beautiful visualization.
+I learnt so much about using data and organizing them to produce a meaningful work beautiful visualization.
 I am now a lot more comfortable coding using javascript and p5.js.
 I realized that making a solid wireframe and plans for coding helps a lot when I actually start coding.

 Please remind me to unsubscrib API when you finish reviewing my work.